 Drunk Driving Victim Results

 Attorney John Murphy obtained a $4.2 million verdict for two victims of a devastating collision caused when a drunk driver was racing with his drunk friend and plowed at a high speed head-on into the victims’ vehicle.
+One of John’s clients suffered severe head injuries and was in a coma; John’s other client needed surgery due to serious internal injuries.
+The at-fault driver, who had a blood-alcohol level of .11 at the time of the crash and who was driving without insurance due to a prior DUI conviction, was convicted of vehicular assault and was sentenced to 41 months in prison.

 A towing company hired John Rideout, a well-known local drug addict, to drive one of its tow trucks.
 Rideout had previously been convicted of a series of crimes including Possession of Marijuana, Driving While License Suspended, Forgery, Theft, and Delivery of a Controlled Substance (Heroin).
 An admitted addict, Rideout shot up with heroin and smoked marijuana shortly before operating his tow truck.
 While impaired, Rideout drove his tow truck north on Zell Road in excess of the speed limit.
 He drifted over the center line and struck Landen Harless, a 14-year-old boy who was walking on the other lane with two companions facing traffic and pushing a bicycle.